fastrgv/AdaGate/README.md

 ## Recent Changes

-**ver 7.4.8 -- 30dec2025**

-* Improved, clarified Windows-Setup document.
-* Important coding improvement in the tree-drawing package.
-* Now draw "@" to indicate proper starting location for sokoban puzzles.
-* User defined sokoban puzzles can now be 10x10.

-**ver 7.4.7 -- 8jul2024**
+**ver 7.4.9 -- 10jan2026**

-* Added dynamic cubemap generation to reflect environment of pool, level 2.
+* Improved sokoban puzzle set used.
+* Created awesome moving-cloud skyboxes on the atoll using shaders only.
+* Eliminated need for MSVC-redistributables installation on M.S.
+Windows 10, 11.
+* Added a way to restart ZPM puzzles when stuck.
+* q-key now quiets music, if needed, while solving ZPM puzzles.

-## More change-history at end of file.
+More change-history at end of file.

 ## AdaGate Brief Game Description